Joseph-Anthony-King/forward_earth/README.txt

 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1090786705]Immersive Galaxy - Planet Variety - LITE[/url] by [url=https://steamcommunity.com/profiles/76561198006654569/myworkshopfiles/?appid=281990]Dwaine[/url]
 [/list]

-This mod also has a required items: [b]Dwaine's[/b] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1085097357]Immersive Galaxy - Planet Variety - Clouds[/url] but since that mod is not always updated timely I've created a wrapper for the mod available at:

-[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2078567914]Forward Earth - BASE[/url]

 This mod supports Portuguese, French, German, Japanese, Korean, Polish, Russian, Chinese (Simplified) and Spanish, please let me know if you notice any issues with the translations and I will correct them.

 Hope everyone enjoys it and please let me know if you note any bugs or issues!